carp-lang/Carp/docs/Macros.md

 different design decisions to be made, and all of them have proponents and detractors.

 This document aims to give a comprehensive overview of the macro system and how to use it.
 If you’re in a hurry or want to see whether Carp implements your favorite macro feature, you probably want to read the section [“In a Nutshell”](#in-a-nutshell).
-If you want to spend some quality understanding how to work on or with the macro systems, the sections [“Working with Macros”](#working-with-macros) and [“Inner Workings”](#inner-workings) will probably be more useful to you.
+If you want to spend some quality time understanding how to work on or with the macro systems, the sections [“Working with Macros”](#working-with-macros) and [“Inner Workings”](#inner-workings) will probably be more useful to you.

 ## In a Nutshell